Code-Institute-Submissions/MS2-FilmAnseo/testing/testing.md

+## Testing User Stories
+The main criteria for used for testing the overall fuctinality of the site are the user stories.
+A quick not on whether the criteria are met for each user story follows:
+* I am among a group of tourists sitting at a cafe table after lunch wondering where we'll go for the afternoon.
+After finding the site, we can easily view the map, discuss the films, chat about the movie trivia and make a decision on whether or not to go to the location based on weather info.
+    * I think the criteria for this user story are met.
+The film and weather data is working and accessibly presented.
+Points for improvement might be:
+        * A longer list of films
+        * Integrate directions or public transport finder Functionality
+        * Where applicable, integrate additional local trivia related to the filming of the movie - eg every night after filming the actors used to go for a drink in a particular local pub that now has a whole wall of related items and photos

+* As a first-time user of the site, the information required to use the map and understand what is being presented is clearly accessible.
+    * The How To Use The Map section is clearly visible on the page when a user arrives on the site.
+The information there is clear and at the same time can be easily hidden once the user no longer requires it.
+Once hidden, the information does not continue to negatively impact user experience.
+    * The weather icon is clearly visible and the presence of additional info is clearly demonstrated by use of color (toggle) and cursor change.
+    * The weather info itself is clealry laid out and easy to consume.
+    * Likewise, the presence of additional movie info is clealry illustrated by text (Show More), color toggle, and cursor change.

+* As a repeat user of the site, I do not need to consult the directions of how to interact with the site.
+The information that is acessible for a first-time user does not impinge on my use of the map - ie the info can easily be ignored.
+    * As a return visitor, I fond the site layout to be clean and any instructional info is hidden.
+The map is the central focus.

+* As a tourist/visitor who has been impressed with their visit to a location, I would like to keep the experience alive by following up with some connected activity.
+For example, after visiting the Cliffs of Moher, I can check the site and then decide to watch Princess Bride on the bus ride back to Dublin.
+    * Repeat of point 1 above.
+* As a group of friends spending time together for a weekend and looking for a diversion, the site serves as a source of valuable location-specific weather info and also as a talking point.
+    * OK - same functionality as 1 above.
+* As an administrator at a local tourist office, I can easily get in touch with the site curator to highlight a movie made in the vicinity, thus adding to the list of local tourist attractions.
+    * The Contact area of the site is easily accessible by scrolling or by using the navigation option.
+The form itself offers scope to give information relevant to a film or to add a free text message with additional info, a corrections etc. The form gives user feedback if required elements are not provided or not provided in a valid format (eg email).
+Similarly, the form gives user feedback (alert, must be confirmed) on successsful submisison of the message and then clears the form for a clean user experience.

 ## Manual test for overlapping locations
 The Cliffs of Moher had 2 films listed.
 Using the same location details for both meant that only one marker displayed.
 Resolution - move one marker slightly.